A Domain Name is used for two parts in your business: -

-You can register or renew your own domain name here or we can do that for you and invoice you (please note that a small extra charge applies to invoice payments)
+You can register or renew your own domain name here or we can do that for you and invoice you annually.

-If this is a new domain name we do offer to set you up with an “Online Business Card” to help promote your business and also set up emails so that you can use your new domain name for your emails – this look very professional and is covered under the small invoice fee above…
+If this is a new domain name we do offer to set you up with an “Online Business Card” to help promote your business and also set up emails so that you can use your new domain name for your emails – this looks very professional and is separate from the fee above…

 Currently we offer the following domain name extensions to register:-